 To answer this question correctly and on time, you need to stay on top of your organization’s data center performance.
 If you are not already doing this, the results may surprise you because you may be significantly underusing your infrastructure resources.
 You may also be overspending on a system that cannot perform to your industry, compliance or security standards – or meet your business needs.

 Legacy systems impede many businesses today, mostly without their knowledge.
 An Insight survey report showed that at least 64 percent of IT professionals polled from large corporations saw their legacy IT infrastructure and outdated technology as their most significant barrier to IT transformation.
 Fifty-one percent of those surveyed revealed that they abandoned or stalled their transformation efforts due to unexpected challenges.

-The cost of legacy technology is more than dollars and cents.
-It includes downtime, unnecessary stress, and slowed productivity.
+The cost of legacy technology is more than pounds and pence.
+It includes downtime, unnecessary stress and slowed productivity.

 Also, when it comes to security, businesses are rendered almost defenseless despite investing heavily in data security and backup systems.
-It is becoming harder to protect aging tools and technology from sophisticated cyber threats.
+It is becoming harder to protect ageing tools and technology from sophisticated cyber threats.

 Cyber vulnerabilities affect entire organizations.
 Dated systems force IT staff to spend more time and energy protecting infrastructure than helping grow the business.
 Also, if these systems fall prey to attacks, organizations end up with enormous costs, delayed operations, recovery problems and the loss of stakeholder trust.